moonpic/himitsu/src/features.md

 ## Android Compatible

-- Our app works perfectly on Android devices.
+- This app works perfectly on Android devices.

 ---